Clubs & Organizations

 Volunteers In Action (VIA) is a student-led organization advised by Campus Ministry that coordinates over 300 students committed to service in the Twin Cities area.
 Volunteers work 2-3 hours a week either as a member of a team of UST students or individually with one of twelve local agencies.
 Volunteer opportunities include repairing homes, mentoring children, working in hospitals, and sharing their time with people on the margins of society.

-is a group within Campus Ministry that provides opportunities for service experiences over J-Term and spring break.
+VISION is a group within Campus Ministry that provides opportunities for service experiences over J-Term and spring break.
 VISION trips are based on six components: service, simplicity, spirituality, community, justice issues, and intercultural exchange.